Ask AI

 The API can be found on your own web domain, followed by /api/docs

-So for example if your domain is www.thebestvenue.com, the api can be found at www.thebestvenue.com/api/docs
+For example if your domain is www.thebestvenue.com, the API URL can be found at www.thebestvenue.com/api/docs

 Extra information you need to send to a third party for the event feed